aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

   ) 9
 ```

-At this point, `purs-backend-es`' default inliners will see a lambda (i.e. a "producer") being immediately applied to an argument (i.e. a "consumer").
+At this point, `purs-backend-es`' default inliners will see a lambda (i.e. a "constructor") being immediately applied to an argument (i.e. an "eliminator").
 Thus, it will inline that argument into the lambda's body.
 This gets us:

 ```purs
 ignoreArgs arg1 arg2 = do